 Numerous other outdoor activities are available at this sprawling park, including hiking, mountain biking, bear photography tours, spelunking, and ice climbing.
 Don’t miss the hike up to a 100-year-old teahouse that overlooks the unbelievably turquoise Lake Louise.

 Mt.
 Fuji is one of Japan’s most enduring symbols.
 But the area surrounding Mt.
 Fuji, known as Hakone National Park, is just as fascinating.
 Formally called Fuji-Hakone-Izu National Park, the park covers sweeping forests, multiple lakes, hot springs, and islands off the southern coast.

-Visitors can hike to Shiraito Falls, wander through the massive trees in the Amagi Forest, take one of several gondola ropeways to the summits, or even set sail on a sightseeing cruise on Lake Ashinoko.
+Fall in Japan is one of the best times to hike to Shiraito Falls, wander through the massive trees in the Amagi Forest, take one of several gondola ropeways to the summits, or even set sail on a sightseeing cruise on Lake Ashinoko.

 10: Morne Trois Pitons National Park, Dominica

 Both a national park and a UNESCO World Heritage Site, Morne Trois Pitons covers roughly 10 percent of Dominica’s terrain.

 Within the park, you’ll find five volcanoes (Morne Trois Pitons being the largest), 50 smoking fumaroles, and a “boiling” lake fueled by geothermal heat.
 Whether you’re after geysers, waterfalls, hot springs, or lakes, Morne Trois Pitons National Park has it all.

 Needless to say, Morne Trois Pitons is also one of the best national parks in the world for photographers.
 Most of the park is dense jungle, so expect high humidity and wear shoes you won’t mind getting wet.

 11: Arrecifes de Cozumel National Marine Park, Cozumel, Mexico